mesosphere/dcos-docs-site/pages/1.10/security/ent/tls-ssl/ca-custom/index.md

 - **Private key associated with the custom CA certificate:** The private key in the PKCS#8 format associated with the custom CA certificate.

 - **Certificate chain associated with the custom CA certificate:** The complete CA certification chain required for end-entity certificate verification.
 It must include the certificates of all parent CAs of the intermediate custom CA up to and including the root CA certificate.
-Empty, if the custom CA certificate is a root CA certificate.
+If the custom CA certificate is a root CA certificate, the chain must be an empty.

 - **Configuration:** The set of the configuration parameters that governs the specific aspects of the installation procedure.
 The configuration is stored in the DC/OS configuration file.

 - **DC/OS configuration file:** The file which contains the DC/OS configuration parameters.
 The DC/OS configuration file is normally called `config.yaml` and must be present in the `genconf/` directory on the bootstrap node during the installation.
 It is used by the DC/OS installer.

 - **Installation directory:** The directory on the bootstrap node where the DC/OS installer resides.
-It contains the `genconf/` subdirectory where the DC/OS configuration file, the custom CA certificate, the associated private key and the certificate chain are put.
 It is denoted with `$DCOS_INSTALL_DIR` in this document.
-This is the current working directory when executing `dcos_generate_config.ee.sh`.

 # Requirements